mozilla/anodejsholidayseason/localization_part_2.md

 Mozilla is over a decade old.
 It's had one of the bigest (and coolest) l10n communities in Open Source.
 As a result, it has many tools and the lowest levels are old crotchety tools.

 ### Gettext
-GNU Gettext is a toolchain that allows you to extract Copy and other Strings from webapps or native apps.
+GNU Gettext is a toolchain that allows you to localize Copy and other Strings from webapps or native apps.
 These are called Strings (after the C name for ... strings).
 When you write your Node.js code and templates, you put English Strings<sup>[1]</sup> in like normal, but you wrap them in a functional call to gettext.

-This does a few different things for you:
+Wrapping with `gettext` does a few different things for you:
-* As a build step, you can extract all the strings
+* As a build step, you can extract all the Strings
-* At runtime, you can get a localize string based on the English string
+* At runtime, the gettext function replaces the English String with a localize string

+This build step builds a catalog of Strings from your code and template files.

-All strings end up in text files that end with the `.po` file suffix.
+All these Strings end up in text files that end with the `.po` file suffix.
 I'll refer to these as PO files.

 ### PO Files